The Meaning of Connascent

 Modern Technical Applications: Software Engineering

-The most significant contemporary usage of “connascence” occurs in software engineering and architecture, where it designates a sophisticated metric and taxonomy for analyzing coupling between software components.
+The main contemporary use of connascence is in software engineering and architecture, where it names a metric for the coupling between software components.

-Computer scientist Meilir Page-Jones introduced the concept in his 1992 article “Comparing Techniques by Means of Encapsulation and Connascence” (Communications of the ACM, Volume 35, Issue 9), later expanding it in his 1996 book What Every Programmer Should Know About Object-Oriented Design.
-The term was repopularized between 2009 and 2012 by programmer Jim Weirich in influential conference talks titled “Grand Unified Theory of Software Design” and “Connascence Examined.”
+Computer scientist Meilir Page-Jones introduced the concept in his 1992 article “Comparing Techniques by Means of Encapsulation and Connascence” (Communications of the ACM, Volume 35, Issue 9), and expanded it in his 1996 book What Every Programmer Should Know About Object-Oriented Design.
+Programmer Jim Weirich picked the term back up between 2009 and 2012 in two conference talks: “Grand Unified Theory of Software Design” and “Connascence Examined.”

 Technical Definition